bachino90/recipes/README.md

 # Going from M(massive)VC to M(minimum)VC - Part one

 All who start developing iOS apps, begins with MVC, Model View Controller.
 In the beginning thats fine, you get little view controllers with all the business logic and network requests inside.
-But when the project begins to grow, you realized that code is a mess (a bunch of code in a single file), untestable (Have you ever try to test a view controller with it lifecycle and dependencies? in the part two of the article we talk about this), and unscalable (Have you ever try to add a different kind of UITableViewCell to an exsisting UITableViewDataSource?)
+But when the project begins to grow, you realized that code is a mess (a bunch of code with different purpose in a single file), untestable (Have you ever try to test a view controller with it lifecycle and dependencies? in the part two of the article we talk about this), and unscalable (Have you ever try to add a different kind of UITableViewCell to an existing UITableViewDataSource?)

 It is imposible to include all type of view controller, but one of the most common is the table view controller _can you name some examples to justify this?_.
 So we are going to focus on it.